-- 9.2.3 On 15 August 2003, the Company entered into a deed for the lease of premises referred to as the "Capitainerie", forming part of a building unofficially known as "The Treasury Building" and situated in the same locality as the marina, for a period of 25 years.
-These premises are to be used by the Company for marina related services. - 9.2.4 The Company leases a garage which is used for storage purposes.
+- 9.2.3 On 15 June 2017, the Company entered into a deed for the lease of part of the premises known as Vault 4, forming part of a larger building known as Palace of the Captains of the Galleys, to be used as the new marina office and situated in the same locality as the marina, for a period of 15 years, with the first 5 years being di fermo.
+At the same time, the Company sub-let the "Capitainerie", which used to host the Company's offices, to third parties. - 9.2.4 The Company leases a garage which is used for storage purposes.
 On 24 April 2009 it concluded another lease agreement for the storage of fuel at the marina.